oriuminc/jenkins-inception/README.md

   - Convert `jenkins.json` role to `jenkins.rb`, so that we can load `config.yml` as part of it, and simplify `solo-dna.json`.
   - Convert chef-solo provisioning steps to rake task.
+  - Add `user` cookbook and example databag to load server with authorized users for SSH access.

 <!-- Links -->
    [hatch-project]:       http://xdissent.github.com/chef-hatch-repo/